Exomoon: Definition and designation

 Although traditional usage implies moons orbit a planet, the discovery of brown dwarfs with planet-sized satellites blurs the distinction between planets and moons, due to the low mass of brown dwarfs.
-This confusion is resolved by the International Astronomical Union (IAU) declaration that "Objects with true masses below the limiting mass for thermonuclear fusion of deuterium that orbit stars, brown dwarfs or stellar remnants and that have a mass ratio with the central object below the L4/L5 instability (M/M_{central} < 2/(25+) are planets."
+This confusion is resolved by the International Astronomical Union (IAU) declaration that "Objects with true masses below the limiting mass for thermonuclear fusion of deuterium that orbit stars, brown dwarfs or stellar remnants and that have a mass ratio with the central object below the L4/L5 instability (M/M_{central} < 2/(25+)) are planets."

 The IAU definition does not address the naming convention for the satellites of free-floating objects that are less massive than brown dwarfs and below the deuterium limit (the objects are typically referred to as free-floating planets, rogue planets, low-mass brown dwarfs or isolated planetary-mass objects).
 The satellites of these objects are typically referred to as exomoons in the literature.

-Exomoons take their designation from that of their parent body plus a capital Roman numeral; thus, Kepler-1625b orbits Kepler-1625 (synonymous with Kepler-1625a) and itself may be orbited by Kepler-1625b I (no Kepler-1625b II is known, nor is I known to have a submoon).
+Exomoons take their designation from that of their parent body plus a capital Roman numeral in order of discovery; for example, the candidate moon of Kepler-1625b is designated as Kepler-1625b I.

 Characteristics

-Characteristics of any extrasolar satellite are likely to vary, as do the Solar System's moons.
-For extrasolar giant planets orbiting within their stellar habitable zone, there is the prospect that terrestrial planet-sized satellite may be capable of supporting life.
+The characteristics of extrasolar satellites are expected to vary widely, in a manner similar to the diversity observed among the Solar System's moons.
+In particular, extrasolar giant planets that orbit within their star's habitable zone may host large natural satellites.
+Under favorable conditions, a sufficiently massive satellite potentially comparable in size to a terrestrial planet could retain an atmosphere and liquid water, making it a possible candidate for supporting life.

 In August 2019, astronomers reported that an exomoon in the WASP-49b exoplanet system may be volcanically active.